asomani-wavefin/kafka-harness/README.md

 2. Simple Kafka producer that pushes fake messages into a topic.
 3. Simple Kafka consumer that consumes available messages from a topic.

+## Tools
+* [kcat CLI (formerly kafkacat)](https://github.com/edenhill/kcat) for testing and debuging Apache Kafka® deployments.
+[Learn how to use it with Confluent](https://docs.confluent.io/platform/current/app-development/kafkacat-usage.html#kcat-formerly-kafkacat-utility).